tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 1. Configure the skill endpoint with the AWS Lambda ARN previously created.

 #### Test
-* Say "open hello world" and Alexa should reply with "hello world"
+* Type or say "open hello world" and Alexa should reply with "hello world from Alexa"
 * Modify code within the Lambda function editor to have Alexa say something besides Hello World.
 * Test and hear Alexa say the new response.

 #### Lab
 This lab will have you extend your skill by adding new Intents.
 First we will add the intent to the skill definition.

 1. Within your skill definition on [developer.amazon.com], click on the Interaction Model page.
 1. Review the Intent Schema panel, notice the three lines that define the MyIntent schema.
 1. Create a new intent definition, similar to MyIntent called WhatsUpIntent
 1. Within the Sample Utterances box, add a sample for the new intent, such as ```WhatsUpIntent what is up```

 Next, we will add a handler to the AWS Lambda function

 1. Within the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home) console, review your function code
 1. Within the handlers section, notice the three lines of code that handle the MyIntent event.
 1. Create a new handler for the WhatsUpIntent (hint: copy & paste the MyIntent block and change MyIntent to WhatsUpIntent)